 Training sucks!
 But, it doesn’t have to.
 You can provide all the materials straight in the bartender app, without having to create specific orientation or employee onboarding days, which are useless past the lunch break anyway as everyone slowly shifts into a food coma.
 The bartender app provides flexibility for both managers and bartenders.
 Bartenders can review, complete, and sign employee handbooks from anywhere at anytime.
 The app will file them away for you so big time win win!

 A good bartender app will offer a document library, where you can create, edit, and publish any type of manual or training material you want your employees to have access to.
 These can include your standard safety rules and corporate guidelines, but also other important and useful information you might not even think to include if you’re compiling a bartender training manual from scratch.

 Sometimes, the training process can be overwhelming leaving you unsure where to even start.
-Most bartender apps should offer training manual templates available for free through the app.
+Most bartender apps should offer training manual templates through the app.
 The templates can then be populated with and customized with your own touch and “garnish” that make it specifically relevant to your establishment.

 Mix it up

 From helping locate items in inventory to saving time looking up relevant contacts for HR and accounting matters – there’s no doubt that entering information once in your bartender app database is more effective that repeating information over and over to the new guys as they come aboard.